mustafapoonawala95/Robust-control-project/README.md

 This is a course project for EML6934 (Robust control-Aero) offered at the department of Mechanical and Aerospace engineering at University of Florida in Fall 2020
 For any questions please contact me at mustafapoonawala@ufl.edu

+The commented MATLAB scripts and a short report is provided in PDF format.

 ## SUMMARY
 In this project an output feedback system to track the vertical acceleration of a medium range air-to-air missile (MRAAM) is designed and used in a True proportional navigation guidance law to intercept a target drone